 Whether or not Batman accidentally managed to make crime in Gotham City even worse than it was before he came along is an oft-debated question in comic book circles.
 With that in mind, Fox’s upcoming prequel show Gotham could potentially clear Bruce Wayne’s name a little by showing that Gotham City wasn’t exactly the loveliest place to live even before he came along.
+Between gangsters like Fish Mooney, budding supervillains like Penguin and corrupt police officers like Jim Gordon’s partner, Harvey Bullock, Gotham City certainly looks like quite a mess from what we’ve seen in the trailers for Gotham so far.
+Younger versions of Poison Ivy, Riddler and Catwoman will also appear in the pilot episode, and director Danny Cannon has said that he already has a great pitch for Mr Freeze’s inclusion in the show.

 Season 1 of Gotham may end up creaking under the weight of all its classic Batman villains, as two new additions to the cast have now been revealed.
 Speaking in an interview with IGN, Gotham‘s executive producer and showrunner Bruno Heller said that season 1 of the show will feature not just one but two high-profile troublemakers: Hugo Strange and Harvey Dent.
 Not only that, but Strange’s involvement means that audience will get to see Arkham Asylum’s background.